 March Madness FanDuel Promo Code: Bet $5 to Win $200 in Bonus Bets

-The First Four kicks off on Tuesday, March 18 with No. 16 seed St. Francis taking on Alabama State and No.11 seed North Carolina Tar Heels and the San Diego State Aztecs facing off.
+The First Four wraps up today with No. 16 seeds American and Mount St. Mary’s facing off as well as the No. 11 seeds Xavier and Texas to see who will advance to the big dance.

-March Madness has arrived and with our FanDuel promo code offer, you can get into the action and unlock $200 in bonus bets, as long as your initial wager is graded as a winner.
+FanDuel is letting you get into the action and unlock $200 in bonus bets, as long as your initial wager is graded as a winner.
 A FanDuel promo code is not required to unlock this offer.

 Bet $5 and get $200 in bonus bets from FanDuel if you win - CLAIM NOW